PhlexPlexico/G5API/README.md

 Basically every "advanced" feature the current web panel has, from editing matches while in game (should be done with a front-end and calls to steam), to displaying any of the data.
 This is simply a back-end to get myself used to JavaScript and Node.
 Maybe eventually I will work on a front-end in React or Vue, but it depends on how long I stay motivated with this.

 ## Why?
-[Get5-webpanel](https://github.com/phlexplexico/get5-webpanel) is a rather now out-dated webpanel.
-Being built all on Flask, with ORM (SQLAlchemy), and Jinja2, its tech spans a few years old.
+[Get5-webpanel](https://github.com/phlexplexico/get5-webpanel) is a now out-dated webpanel, with python2.7 being officially EOL.
+Being built all on Flask, with ORM (SQLAlchemy), and Jinja2, its tech spans more than a few years old.
 While it works really well for now, it is becoming increasingly harder to deploy to more modern hardware (such as Ubuntu 19).
-With Python2 now being outdated in 2020, it makes sense to move that project over to something newer.

-The intent will to be provide similar functionality with the use of NodeJS and Express, and this API will take care of session authentication as well, via the use of `passport-steam`.
+The intent will to be provide similar functionality with the use of NodeJS and Express, and this API will take care of session authentication as well, via the use of `passport-steam`, and rcon server commands via `rcon-srcds`, as well as more normalization in the database.

 ## Building
 In order to build this application, I've opted to use [Yarn](https://yarnpkg.com/lang/en/).